gprMax/gprMax/README.rst

 Running gprMax
 ==============

-gprMax in designed as a Python package, i.e. a namespace which can contain multiple packages and modules, much like a directory.
+gprMax is designed as a Python package, i.e. a namespace which can contain multiple packages and modules, much like a directory.

 Open a Terminal (Linux/macOS) or Command Prompt (Windows), navigate into the top-level gprMax directory, and if it is not already active, activate the gprMax conda environment :code:`source activate gprMax` (Linux/macOS) or :code:`activate gprMax` (Windows)